arjangupta/EECS_368/README.md

-# EECS_368
+# EECS 368

-Selected notes and code from my EECS 368 - Programming Languages and Paradigms class.
+Selected notes and code from EECS 368 - Programming Languages and Paradigms taken at KU.